Valid Reasons for Requesting Half-Day Leave

 Whether you want to request a half-day leave for personal or other reasons, it is essential to be professional about making an application.
 Here are a few tips that might help:

-- Talk to your manager: In many Indian companies, it may be sufficient to make an oral request for a half-day leave.
-Your manager will acquiesce to your request as long as it won't cause too many issues on the work front.
+Talk to your manager: In many Indian companies, it may be sufficient to make an oral request for a half-day leave.
+Your manager will adjust to your request as long as it would not cause too many issues on the work front.
 They will ask you to complete your work tasks before you leave or delegate those to your colleagues.
 If possible, they will ask you to complete the work from home.

-- Give a genuine reason: You don't have to provide any details that are private or make you uncomfortable.
+Give a genuine reason: You do not have to provide any details that are private or make you uncomfortable.
 However, you do need to give a valid reason for wanting to leave.

 Related: An In-Depth Guide to Professionalism